-Project dates: May 2016 - April 2020
+Project dates: May 2016 - April 2021

-This project seeks to address an important gap in national HIV prevention efforts by developing an HIV intervention focused on African American heterosexual adolescent couples.
+This project sought to address an important gap in national HIV prevention efforts by developing an HIV intervention focused on African American heterosexual adolescent couples.
 Four of the most highly effective HIV prevention methods are: 1) correct and consistent condom use, 2) routine HIV testing and linkage and retention in care, 3) screening and treatment of sexually transmitted infections, and 4) initiation of, and adherence to, Pre-Exposure Prophylaxis (PrEP).
 Correct and consistent condom use has been most regularly used in youth-focused HIV prevention interventions.
 Approaches that consider combination HIV prevention within the context of romantic relationships are needed.